TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 4) Adequate lighting for reading and observation purposes.

-c) Segregation cells shall be located at or above ground level and have heat and ventilation consistent with the climate.
+c) Segregation cells shall be located at or above ground level, provide visual access to natural light, and have heat and ventilation consistent with the climate.

 d) Each cell shall have a door and a food passage.
-Any solid cell door shall have a vision panel or shall be designed to permit observation.
+Any solid cell door shall have a vision panel or shall be designed to allow light to enter and permit observation.

 e) The use of physical restraints to confine the offender's movements within the cell shall generally be prohibited.

-f) Cleaning materials shall be made available on a regular basis.
+f) Each cell shall be maintained in a sanitary condition and cleaning materials shall be made available on a regular basis.

 g) Personal health and hygiene needs of the offender shall be permitted as follows:

-1) A shower and shave no less than once per week.
+1) A shower and shave no less than three times per week.

-2) State issued toilet tissue, soap, towel, toothbrush, and toothpaste for daily use if the offender n has insufficient commissary funds to purchase these items.
+2) State issued toilet tissue, soap, towel, toothbrush and toothpaste for daily use if the offender has insufficient commissary funds to purchase these items.

 3) A weekly exchange of clean institutional clothes or availability of laundry services at least weekly.